Planning a trip to the Nation’s Capital? This is your Ottawa Ultimate Guide with kids. Unsure what to do in Ottawa, Canada, we’ve got you covered!

 Hop-on-off bus: In for a quick visit, see all the sites at your leisure all packed into one trip.

-Water taxi: Skip the road traffic and cross the river instead (nice vantage point for some sightseeing as well!)
+Water taxi: Skip the road traffic and cross the river instead (a nice vantage point for some sightseeing as well!)

 The Best Things To Do in Ottawa with kids

-As the nations Captial, Parliament hill is the home of our seat of Government.
-There are free tours available daily, starting at 9 am.
+As the nation’s Captial, Parliament hill is the home of our seat of Government.
+There is free tours available daily, starting at 9 am.

 Currently, Centre Block is under construction, for the next 10 years, and so the tours have moved to the new homes of the Senate and House of Commons while Centre Block is closed.